 With the help of her best friend, Kelly, George comes up with a plan.
 Not just so she can be Charlotte — but so everyone can know who she is, once and for all.

 “Play ball!” yelled the umpires as the teams of the AAGPBL took the field in the tense, war-torn days of 1943.
 Like all professional baseball players, these athletes scrambled to their positions, tossed balls across diamonds, and filled the air with chatter.
-But there was something different about them–they all wore skirts, went to charm school, and continually had to answer one question: “What is a woman doing playing baseball?”
+But there was something different about them–they all wore skirts, went to charm school, and continually had to answer one question: “What is a A Whole New Ball Game: The Story of the All-American Girls Professional Baseball League?”

 In The Servant, Faten’s happy life in her village comes to an abrupt end when her father arranges for her to work as a servant for a wealthy Beirut family with two spoiled daughters.
 What does a bright, ambitious seventeen-year-old do when she is suddenly deprived of her friends, family, education and freedom?
 Could the mysterious, wealthy young man who lives in the next apartment building help?